GledianMeta/FLC-TeamLinux/README.md

     - 400 Bad Request: if the body is not a JSON object, the JSON object or the battery parameters are not correct, or if the simulation has already been started (the user cannot set the battery options during the started simulation)

 ### POST /output_options
-- sets the output options in the simulation
+- sets the output options in the simulation: by default, the following outputs are already inserted:
+  - raw dump: info about vehicles positions;
+  - emission output: info about electrical/fuel vehicles emissions;
+  - statistic output: general statistics of the simulation like the number of vehicles inserted/waiting, average speeds, traffic and public transport statistics;
+  - charging station output: info about charging stations like power, efficiency, number of recharged vehicles and delivered energy.
 - body: a JSON object with all the output parameters (and their value) that the user wants to set.
-If no output is explicitly indicated from the user, a list of predefined outputs will be considered in the configuration.
 Here is an example of the body:
     ```json
     {
-        "output_raw_dump": true,
-        "output_emission": true,
+        "battery_output": true,
-        "output_statistics": true,
+        "collision_output": true,
-        "output_charging_station": true
     }
     ```
 - returns:
     - 200 OK: if the output options are set successfully
-    - 400 Bad Request: if the body is not a JSON object, the JSON object or the output parameters are not correct, or if the simulation has already been started (the user cannot set the output options during the started simulation)
+    - 400 Bad Request: if the body empty, not a JSON object, the JSON object or the output parameters are not correct, or if the simulation has already been started (the user cannot set the output options during the started simulation)

 ## Simulation Management